v12technology/fluxtion/docs/starting/get_started.md

 Lombok reduces code noise in the example but is not required.

 ### 2. Fluxtion stream processing logic
-Procesing logic is expressed using Fluxtin streaming api.
-The building logic is passed to the `reuseOrBuild` method which generates an event processor instance if one cannot be found in the local cache.
+Procesing logic is expressed using Fluxtion streaming api.
+The `reuseOrBuild` method accepts a Consumer that defines the processing.
+If an event processor is not found in the cached then a new one is generated and passed to the application.

 ```java
 public static void main(String[] args) throws Exception {